 Keep an eye out for mountain bikers as the trail connects to a network of excellent biking trails in eastern Kananaskis Country so it’s a favourite.
 Horseback riding is also allowed.

 Elbow Lake is a very popular campground, especially for young families.
 As you can see in the photo below, most of the campsites are in the trees.
-But if your timing is right you might be lucky and score campsite 12 or 13 which will give you a view of the lake from your sleeping bag.
+But if your timing is right you might be lucky and score a campsite with a view of Elbow Lake from your tent.

 There are bear-proof lockers and outhouses as well as several picnic tables some distance from the tents for cooking.
 Firewood is provided.